system76/docs/_articles/switch-from-macos-to-popos.md

 ## [Light Mode vs. Dark Mode](#light-mode-vs-dark-mode)

-As of macOS 10.14 (Mojave) users have the option of using a default "dark mode" for the look and feel of their OS.
+As of macOS 10.14 (Mojave), users have the option of using a default "dark mode" for the look and feel of their OS.

 Pop!\_OS has had a dark mode since 19.10.
 There were dark mode options available previously, but the official "Dark Mode" of Pop!\_OS was added in Pop!\_OS 19.10.